danielmrtnvc/ConnectIT/README.md

   $pip install oauth2client
   $pip install twillo
 ~~~
-We implement these packges with the following code in the spreadsheet_to_SMS.py:
+We implement these with the following code in the spreadsheet_to_SMS.py:
 ~~~python
 import gspread
 from oauth2client.service_account import ServiceAccountCredentials
 ~~~
 This segment is for the twillo implementation:
 ~~~python
 from twilio.rest import TwilioRestClient